Magnetocaloric effect measurements in ultrahigh magnetic fields up to 120 T: Results and discussions

 \section{Results and discussions}

 To verify our measurement setup, we first applied a (nondestructive) pulsed magnetic field with a maximum field of $B_{\rm max} = 7$~T at an initial temperature of $T_{\rm ini} = 5$~K. Figure~\ref{Fig2}(a) shows the time evolution of the magnetic field and the amplitude of the RF transmission signal obtained by numerical lock-in analysis, respectively.
 During the field-up sweep ($0 < t < t_{1} \approx 3.2$~$\mu$s), a clear increase in the transmission amplitude is observed.
 This corresponds to a decrease in the resistance and thus to an increase in the temperature of the thin-film thermometer.
-Note that the sign of the observed resistance change is opposite to the magnetoresistance (MR) of Au$_{16}$Ge$_{84}$ \cite{2013_Kih}.
-We expect that the present observation reflects the intrinsic MCE in Ho$_{2}$Ti$_{2}$O$_{7}$, as reported in Ref.~\cite{2024_Tan}, where the magnetic entropy is dramatically reduced in association with the magnetic-structure change from the 2-in--2-out state to the 3-in--1-out (1-in--3-out) state.
 Subsequently, the transmission amplitude decreases and exhibits a dip (indicated by an arrow) slightly after $t_{2} \approx 7.5$~$\mu$s, where the field reverses its sign.
+The absence of a clear temperature increase during the field down-sweep suggests that the influence of eddy-current heating is not significant.
+We also note that the sign of the observed resistance change is opposite to the magnetoresistance (MR) of Au$_{16}$Ge$_{84}$ \cite{2013_Kih}.
+Accordingly, the present observation would reflect the intrinsic MCE in Ho$_{2}$Ti$_{2}$O$_{7}$, as reported in Ref.~\cite{2024_Tan}, where the magnetic entropy is dramatically reduced in association with the magnetic-structure change from the 2-in--2-out state to the 3-in--1-out (1-in--3-out) state.
 The deviation of the timing of the dip from $t_{2}$ is $\sim$200~ns, which can be attributed to a delay of temperature response.